-The main drawback of using the woggle for breaststroke arms is that it restricts your movement.
-With the woggle placed under the arms you are not able to tuck in your elbows at the end of the propulsive phase and so the path of the hands is restricted.
+The main drawback of using the woggle for breaststroke arms is that it restricts movement.
+With the woggle placed under the arms, you cannot tuck in your elbows at the end of the propulsive phase, and so the path of the hands is restricted.

-Remember it is the leg kick for breaststroke that provides most of the propulsion and arm action is there to balance and assist.
+Remember, the leg kick for breaststroke provides most of the propulsion, and arm action is there to balance and assist.

-Our eBook How To Swim Breaststroke contains 20 separate exercises that help develop all parts of the technique, including the arm action.
-You can download it instantly and the exercises are easy to follow.
+My eBook How To Swim Breaststroke contains 20 separate exercises that help develop all parts of the technique, including the arm action.
+You can download it instantly, and the exercises are easy to follow.
 Print them out and take them to the pool to try out.
 Click the link below for more information.